geraltofrivia/thesis-domainadv-recurrentlm/scratch.md

 ### 4th March
 So we ran the code with $l\ambda$ = 0.5 and 1.0 and we get same results.
-Our code does look like we reverse grads
+Our code does look like we reverse grads. **It should, we checked the testbench**

+**Conclusion: Both ways (new implementation and old) are equal.
+Thus probably correct.**